 In 1997, an internal review of the FBI laboratory found that Malone and other analysts made false reports on cases across the country and performed inaccurate laboratory tests.

 In January, 2002, the U.S. Justice Department sent a letter to prosecutors in the case, informing them that Malone's lab report was not supported by his notes and advising them to determine whether the defense should be notified.
 Gates' defense attorney was not notified.

-In 2007, Gates sought DNA testing again.
+In 2007, Gates's former attorney, Roger Durban, requested that the Court and the Public Defender Service for the District of Columbia re-examine the case.
+In 2008, Gates sought DNA testing again with the help of Sandra Levick of the Public Defender Service.
 Two years later, the request was granted and the tests, conducted on a sample of biological evidence found at the District of Columbia medical examiner’s office, eliminated him as the killer and rapist.

 He was released on December 15, 2009 and on December 18, 2009, the charges were dismissed.
 Upon his release, Gates received $75 and a bus ticket to Ohio.

 In May 2010, District of Columbia Superior Court Senior Judge Fred Ugast, who had presided over Gates's trial, granted Gates a certificate of actual innocence.